UW-SASWE/RECLAIM/docs/dynamic_data_variables.rst

 Dynamic Features
 ================

-Dynamic features capture temporal variability in hydrological, climatic, and catchment conditions that influence sedimentation processes over time.
+DDynamic features capture the temporal variability in hydrological, climatic, and catchment conditions that influence sedimentation processes over time.
+These features were derived using the Reservoir Assessment Tool (RAT) 3.0, a scalable Python package that leverages satellite remote sensing to monitor reservoir water surface area, water level changes, and related hydrological variables.
+RAT enables the generation of time series for inflow, outflow, surface area, evaporation, and normalized suspended sediment concentration (NSSC) for each reservoir.

+For detailed usage and documentation, please refer to the RAT repository and documentation: `RAT 3.0 Documentation <https://rat-satellitedams.readthedocs.io/en/latest/>`_.

 Reservoir and Catchment Attributes
 ----------------------------------